joannasalerno/premierpal-web-app/README.md

 This should open the client project in a browser window.
 If a browser window does not automatically open, go to http://localhost:3000 to view the project.

-This should open the server project as well, and you can check that the server is up by going to http://localhost:3001.
-You should see "PremierPal server" listed on the page, and if so, the server is up and running.
+The server is Dockerised, so you will need to pull and run the correct Docker image to start the server.